SireCourage001/SireCourage001/README.md

 - 💞️ I’m looking to collaborate on with professionals to keep learning and developing new solutions.
 - 📫 How to reach me: sirecourage@gmail.com
 - 😄 Pronouns: ...
 He
-- ⚡ Fun fact: Love teaching
+- ⚡ Fun fact: Loves teaching

 <!---
 SireCourage001/SireCourage001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.